Family members are usually the culprits

 “The resources are there.
 The problem is connecting the caregivers who are burned out with the resources that can help them,” Factora said.

 The best way to deal with elder abuse is through awareness of all its forms.
 This study deals with physical abuse and murder, he pointed out, but abuse also includes neglect and financial exploitation.
+Legal help coming from an elder law attorney or a nursing home abuse attorney is highly sought after.

 Often a person is the victim of several kinds of abuse.
 Someone who is physically abused can also be neglected and financially exploited.
+One way to help them is to let them know about how often should you update your will.

 Factora believes that if you see or suspect someone is a victim of elder abuse, you should report it to adult protective services.